Carrick Castle Boat Club was founded on 10th February 1989.

 Members will be entitled to the reduced mooring fees that the club obtains from Crown Estate Scotland and may join any of the schemes or events of the club.
 To become a member of the Carrick Castle Boat Club you do not have to own a mooring, however if you want a mooring you must own a boat.
 Only one member of a family membership is entitled to vote.

 The club arranges a number of social events throughout the year; there will be more Boat Musters annually normally in mid-August where all members and friends have had great fun every year since 2004.
 Check the gallery for pictures of those events.
-The next Muster will be held at 1 pm on Sunday 14th July 2019 at the Carrick Fayre, Carrick Castle.
+The last Muster was held at 1 pm on Sunday 14th July 2019 at the Carrick Fayre, Carrick Castle.

 Members will also be able to obtain discounts from various suppliers on production of a valid annual membership card.
 Members will be advised of the suppliers who offer such discounts – See Members Discount Scheme.